 The preceding list is not intended to be an exhaustive list of all of our forward-looking statements.
 The forward-looking statements are based on our beliefs, assumptions and expectations of future performance, taking into account the information currently available to us.
 These statements are only predictions based upon our current expectations and projections about future events.
-There are important factors that could cause our actual results, levels of activity, performance or achievements to differ materially from the results, levels of activity, performance or achievements to differ materially from the results, levels of activity, performance or achievements.
+There are important factors that could cause our actual results, levels of activity, performance or achievements expressed or implied by the forward-looking statements.
 In particular, you should consider the risks provided under "Risk Factors" in this prospectus.

 You should not rely upon forward-looking statements as predictions of future events.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee that future results, levels of activity, performance and events and circumstances reflected in the forward-looking statements will be achieved or will occur.
+Despite a careful process to prepare and review the forward-looking information, there can be no assurance that the underlying assumptions will prove to be correct.
 Except as required by law, we undertake no obligation to update publicly any forward-looking statements for any reason after the date of this prospectus, to conform these statements to actual results or to changes in our expectations.